cleitondias/CPI-/CodeSnippets.md

 ### Video 19 CPIS - Adding Value Mapping to an Integration Flow

-Groovy Script for Calling a Value Mapping
+Groovy Script for Calling a Value Mapp

 ```javascript